Creative Cafe

 Elisa’s poems have appeared in numerous journals and anthologies, including The Notre Dame Review, Alimentum, Two-Countries Anthology, Vinegar and Char, and The Politics of Shelter.
 Teaching and writing are her passions.

-When the COVID-19 pandemic emerged in 2020, some friends and I moved our regular in-person coffeeshop writing sessions or one-on-one virtual meet-ups to an occasional group Zoom get-together.
-I created a Facebook group page for writers, artists, dancers and others among my friends who might also feel like we had a bit too much time, suddenly, to go inward and not spiral down the rabbit hole.
+When COVID-19 emerged in 2020, some friends and I moved our regular in-person coffeeshop writing sessions or one-on-one virtual meet-ups to an occasional group Zoom get-together.
+I created a Facebook group page for writers, artists, dancers and others among my friends who shared a need to connect lest we isolate and get lost down the pandemic rabbit hole.

-I started to offer virtual writing (or art-making) accountability gatherings, more to share connection at a time that was lonely for many.
-We’d say hi, then “sprint” with our cameras and mics turned off.
+I offered these sessions as virtual writing or art-making accountability sessions.
+We’d say hi, then “sprint” with our cameras and mics turned off, then regroup and do it again.
 Some of us wrote poems, reflected in journal entries, painted, drew, doodled/used a coloring book, read something inspiring, or even baked or cleaned the home office/studio.
-Whatever we needed.
-Then we’d check back, chat, and do it again.
+Whatever we needed to get grounded.
 We helped each other set and achieve creative goals and use our extra spare time with some productive momentum.
-Finally, someone said, please make this weekly.
+Finally, they asked me to make this weekly.
 So I did.